To make a Log Cabin Design Quilt

 ||Here you see the second log.
 2" by the

 tell from the photo, the first yellow log has been pressed back and the

 second log is lined up with the edge of the square.
-Don't be concerned by
+I'm not concerned

-the bit of fabric sticking out to the right of the presser foot.
-It won't
+about the bit of fabric sticking out to the right of the presser because

 zip along without pins.